jonlpersson/ed-latimore/site/_posts/2023-12-14-confirmation-bias-cherry-picking-and-echo-chambers.md

 The problem with an echo chamber is it allows weak ideas to flourish, unchecked by the natural selection pressures of intellectual debate and rigor.
 Because these weaker, fallacious perspectives and ideas never get challenged, they never modify but never die either.
 What happens then is the intellectual equivalent of inbreeding.

 When a population lacks genetic diversity, detrimental mutations get passed on rather than get selected out by evolutionary pressures.
-Similarly, flawed arguments and beliefs perpetuate unchecked within echo chambers due to an absence of ideological diversity and dissent.&nbsp; Just as inbreeding multiplies the concentration of undesirable genes over generations, echo chambers compound irrationality over time.
+Similarly, flawed arguments and beliefs perpetuate unchecked within echo chambers due to an absence of ideological diversity and dissent.
+Just as inbreeding multiplies the concentration of undesirable genes over generations, echo chambers compound irrationality over time.

 With no infusion of fresh philosophies or counter-evidence, absurdities amplify exponentially.
 And individuals within these closed-loop systems grow more adamant in their convictions even as their worldview stunts further from reality.
 They sink deeper into the delusion that theirs is the only valid mode of thinking.